tiftaylor/reading-notes/401/class04.md

 What purpose do CRUD operations serve?

 What kind of database is Postgres?
 What kind of database is MongoDB?
+  - Postgres is a SQL database that relies on sepcific schemas for a relational database quereies
+  - MongoDB is a NoSQL database that isn't relational and all data is stored in documents in collections

 What is Mongoose and why do we need it?